rubbercitywizards/KeyGrip/README.md

 There are two pieces, the Mac server app and the iOS client app.

 You can [download the KeyGripServer as a signed Mac application][app] ready to go.
 Alas, we don't have a way to easily distribute the iOS app yet.
+Follow the instructions below for building the client iOS app.

   [app]: https://github.com/rubbercitywizards/KeyGrip/releases/download/v1.0/KeyGripServer-1.0.zip